 Parameter station_address

 Туре Text String

 Value The "station_address" provides the ability to configure the adapter's permanent address.
 By default the adapter's permanent address is read from the host system's NIC.
 Set the "station_address" when you need to configure a satellite (remotely booted) system which will run DECnet or when the migrated software uses the permanent address on the network adapter.
+Format: Format: xx-xx-xx-xx-xx or xx:xx:xx:xx:xx

+Example:

-Format: Image: XX-XX-XX-XX-XX Image: Set ECA station_address="AF:01:AC:78:1B:CC"
+set ECA station_address="AF:01:AC:78:1B:CC"